-See and Learn Vocabulary and Sight Words 1 (under development)
+See and Learn Sight Words 1 (coming soon)

-See and Learn Vocabulary and Sight Words 2 (under development)
+See and Learn Sight Words 2 (coming soon)

-See and Learn Vocabulary and Sight Words 3 (under development)
+See and Learn Sight Words 3 (coming soon)

-The See and Learn Letters and Sounds and See and Learn Blending steps introduce children to phonics.
-See and Learn Letters and Sounds teaches children to begin to identify the sounds in words (phonological awareness) and to understand letter sound links.
-See and Learn Blending teaches children how work out an unfamiliar word when reading by 'sounding out' the letters and then combining the sounds (blending) to identify the word.
+The See and Learn Phonics 1 and See and Learn Phonics 2 steps introduce children to phonics.
+See and Learn Phonics 1 teaches children to begin to identify the sounds in words (phonological awareness) and to understand letter sound links.
+See and Learn Phonics 2 teaches children how work out an unfamiliar word when reading by 'sounding out' the letters and then combining the sounds (blending) to identify the word.

 Working with other See and Learn programs